Future Dates – This tour no longer runs

 Today will be spent sightseeing and cycling around the Old Town of Shangri-la and getting further acclimated to the high elevation.
 This area dates back 1300 years and with its rich Tibetan-style architecture, there will be plenty to gaze at!
 We’ll eat breakfast together and continue our journey by bike to Songzanlin Monastery.
 The Songzanlin Monastery (constructed in 1679) is the largest Tibetan Monastery in Yunnan and is nicknamed the “Lesser Potala” due to its resemblance to the magnificent structure in Lhasa.
 We’ll gander at its iconic architecture for a couple of hours before enjoying lunch at a local restaurant.

 Fancy a picturesque sunrise today?
 If you’re an early riser, head out to enjoy the Golden Mountain where the sunrise delicately graces its snowcapped peak.
-After breakfast this morning we drive along the Mekong River to reach today’s trailhead.
+After breakfast, we will drive along the Mekong River to reach today’s trailhead.
 We’ll exit our transportation in Xidang Village, then proceed to hike up to and over a mountain pass to Yubeng, with a picnic lunch along the way.
 Once we’ve arrived in Upper Yubeng Village we’ll enjoy dinner tonight in a traditional Tibetan living room.
-We’ll rely on horses to carry our luggage to a local guest house where we’ll be spending the evening.
+We’ll certainly rely on horses to carry our luggage to a local guesthouse where we’ll be spending the evening.

 This morning we’ll say goodbye to our home over the past few days and again rely on our luggage to be transported by horseback.
 Today’s journey will take us on a walk along the least traveled path of Yubeng, leading us to Ninong Village.
 After a scrumptious lunch together we’ll drive to Cizhong where we’ll stay overnight.
-On the way to Cizhong, a stop to view the impressive and awe-inspiring Grand Canyon is in order with its seemingly endless depth and idyllic scenery.
+On the way to Cizhong, we will stop to view the impressive and awe-inspiring Grand Canyon, with its seemingly endless depth and idyllic scenery.

-We’ll begin the morning with a visit to a local Tibetan Catholic Church and act as spectators during their gathering of prayer.
-The iconic church was built by French missionaries in 1867 and is shared by Tibetan, Naxi and Lisu people.
-You’ll notice old grapevines planted by these missionaries where the traditional way of winemaking is still held close to heart.
+First, we will begin the morning with a visit to a local Tibetan Catholic Church and act as spectators during their gathering of prayer.
+The iconic church was built by French missionaries in 1867 and is shared by Tibetan, Naxi, and Lisu people.
+You’ll notice old grapevines planted by these missionaries where the traditional way of winemaking is certainly still held close to heart.

-In the late afternoon, we’ll arrive in Tacheng Town to pay a visit to the Tacheng Black Snub-Nosed Monkey National Park, home to hundreds of the magnificent animals.
-We’ve reached our destination for the evening where we’ll enjoy dinner together before turning in for the night.
+In the late afternoon, we’ll arrive in Tacheng Town to pay a visit to the Tacheng Black Snub-Nosed Monkey National Park, home to hundreds of magnificent animals.
+We’ve reached our destination for the evening so we’ll enjoy dinner together before turning in for the night.